KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 The first enhancement incorporated is time stamps along with donor payments.
 When viewing a need, an admin user is able to look and see a table with the history of every transaction made on that need including the date and monetary amount donated.

 Our second enhancement is Authorized Volunteers.
 Admins have the ability to create tags.
 These tags are then delegated to needs and certain volunteers.
 Volunteers are then able to view needs that contain the corresponding tags they’ve been given by the admin.
 For example, say an admin creates a need called “School fund”, and say they only want certain volunteers to be able to see and donate to this need.
 They can create a tag called “School exclusive” and attach it to the “School fund” need.
-Then they can go the volunteer accounts and attach the tag to whatever volunteers they choose to.
+Then they can go to the volunteer account edit screen and attach the tag to whatever volunteers they choose to.
 These volunteers are thus given exclusive access to said need.